 5. Branded Online Training Content

 Modern learners need to know that you stand behind your online training content and that it ties into your other online training initiatives.
 Branding elements make your online training course more credible and cohesive.
-Logos, color palettes, images, and graphics should all convey your brand identity.
+Logos, colour palettes, images, and graphics should all convey your brand identity.
 Many Learning Management Systems now allow you to incorporate your branding with ease.
 That includes customizing the eLearning course layout and learner dashboards.

 6. Mobile-Friendly Interface